immichu/marketo-lp-aws/readme.md

 <!-- End instead -->
 ```

+## Key info for Marketo templates

+To make sure your guided landing page is editable within the platform itself, you must use some Marketo specific `meta` tags and use some Marketo conventions.
+All are pretty easy to grasp and is well documented here: [Create a Guided Landing Page Template](https://docs.marketo.com/display/public/DOCS/Create+a+Guided+Landing+Page+Template "^^b")

 ## The outputs

 So after being happy with your page, you can run `npm run build` and the output will be in the `dist` folder, you will now need to upload your css/js file (named same as your page) to Marketo, in Design Studio => Images and Files => Other => css/js (respectively). your page will be in `dist/pages` and you should copy the html contents of the page into a new `landing page template` that you can create from Marketo as follows: